samchristywork/transclude/README.md

 files.

-This utility can be useful in a variety of scenarios where content needs to be shared between multiple documents without duplicating the text.
+This utility can be useful in a variety of scenarios where content needs to be shared between multiple documents without duplicating the text including static site generators, writing modular prose, and documentation.

 ## Features

-Recursive transclusion of input files
+- Recursive transclusion of input files
-Configurable start and end patterns for transclusion directives Optional Graphviz output
+- Configurable start and end patterns for transclusion directives
+- Optional Graphviz output
-Configurable Grahviz styling
+- Configurable Grahviz styling
-Cycle detection
+- Cycle detection
-Colored output
+- Colored output

-## Installation
+## Setup

 Ensure that you have the Rust toolchain installed.
 Clone this directory, navigate to it, and build using cargo: